barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 More info: https://openjdk.java.net/groups/build/doc/building.html

 >Both distributions are subject to the GNU General Public License, version 2, with the Classpath Exception.
 More info: https://openjdk.java.net/legal/gplv2+ce.html

+>For sure feel free to fork this repo!!!

 >>>I hope it is helpful to the community!!!